 Matthew is a partner within the Education Team at Veale Wasbrough Vizards.
 An education specialist lawyer recognised nationally for his Academies expertise, Matthew has advised academy trusts and school governors through numerous government education schemes since 2008, supporting them to embrace change.
 His particular speciality is working with multi-academy trusts, helping them grow and improve, and he has a number of high-profile clients throughout the country.
 He speaks frequently at local and national events and is a regular contributor to the Times Educational Supplement.

-Member and Trustee - Finance and Risk Audit Committee
+Member and Trustee - Resources Committee

 Scott had a long and varied main career with the civil service, with a range of jobs including operational management, HR strategy, skills and workforce management, along with programme, project and change management in a number of challenging scenarios.
 Scott has a wide range of qualifications from MBA to NLP practitioner.
 He is a Chartered Manager, Companion of the Chartered Management Institute, a Fellow of the Institute of Leadership and Management and a Fellow of the Royal Society for the Arts.
 Scott is Vice Chair of a large secondary academy and a co-opted member of an FE College Board.